To Write a Proposal

-The Office of Research is pleased to announce its partnership with Hanover Research, a grant development firm headquartered in Arlington, VA, to provide grant proposal editing and reviewing resources and to help faculty prepare competitive proposals.
-These grant writing resources will assist UT Dallas faculty in the development of small and large proposals across multiple agencies and funders.
-The Office of Research will cover the expenses associated with this support.
+The Office of Research is pleased to announce Grant Proposal editing/writing resources to help prepare faculty competitive proposals.
+The Grant Writer resources will assist faculty in the development of small and large proposals across multiple agencies.
+The Office of Research will cover the expenses associated with editor support.

 If any faculty member would like to take advantage of this opportunity, contact Emily Lacy to make arrangements.